vitejs/vite/docs/blog/announcing-vite4.md

 ## Try Vite 4 now

-Use `pnpm create vite` to scafold a Vite project with your preferred framework, or open a started template online to play with Vite 4 using [vite.new](https://vite.new).
+Use `pnpm create vite` to scaffold a Vite project with your preferred framework, or open a started template online to play with Vite 4 using [vite.new](https://vite.new).

 You can also run `pnpm create vite-extra` to get access to templates from other frameworks and runtimes (ssr templates, Solid, deno, library starter). `create vite-extra` templates are also available when you run `create vite` under the `Others` option.